M-Hawk/API-Web-Server/README.md

 1. *state_id*, the primary key that identifies a particular state or territory in Australian
 2. *state_name*, the name assosciated with a particular state_id
+3. *state_acronym*, the acroynm of a state_name
+4. *created*, timestamp of when the area was created

 ## Project Management